osmandapp/web/main/docs/user/personal/profiles.md

 ![Profile Drawer Android](@site/static/img/personal/profiles/profile_drawer_moving_android.png)  ![Profile Reset Android](@site/static/img/personal/profiles/profile_drawer_reset_item_android.png)

 - **Main visible items**.
-In the Customise UI section, you can reorder hide, and restore items from the [Drawer](../start-with/main-menu.md#customize-advanced-use-of-android).
+In the Customize UI section, you can reorder hide, and restore items from the [Drawer](../start-with/main-menu.md#customize-advanced-use-of-android).
 - **<Translate android="true" ids="reset_to_default"/>**.
 Tapping it restores the original list of items in the main menu in the drawer.
 All your changes are instantly undone.
 - **<Translate android="true" ids="copy_from_other_profile"/>**.
 You can duplicate the element arrangement from another OsmAnd profile to this one.